 Cookies are small files that allow a website to recognise and track users.
 They consist of simple text files of letters and numbers which are downloaded to your computer or mobile device when you visit our website.

 Most cookies will not collect information that personally identifies you.
 They will collect more general information such as how users arrive at and use our website, or a user’s general location.

 - Strictly Essential Cookies – These are cookies that are required for our website to operate properly.
 They enhance the site’s functionality and provide you with an optimal experience as a website user.
-They also allow you to make use of our online systems, for example, our online “Contact” form.
-Without essential cookies, our site won’t function properly, and if you set your internet browser to reject all cookies, then some elements of the site may not work for you.
+They also allow you to make use of our online systems, for example, our contact form.
+Without essential cookies, our site won’t function properly.
+If you set your internet browser to reject all cookies, then some elements of the site may not work for you.

 Concerns about cookies

 Disabling cookies will, however, impact on the functionality of our website and you may find that some pages fail to display correctly or some of our interactive features do not work for you.

 Head of Governance and Corporate Services